An Introduction To Reremoana School....

 Our third phase of building was completed in Term 4, 2013, with four classrooms being added, bringing our total number of classrooms to 18.
 Over the next few years we will continue to grow, eventually catering for a roll of around 500 students.
 Last year we completed a re-cladding project, with all of our original buildings being remediated to fix leaky issues.

-After consultation with the community and staff in 2008 and 2009, we have developed a new learning model for our school.
-This model incorporates aspects of school and learning considered important by our staff and community and links closely with the concepts referred to as ‘Key Competencies’ in the New Zealand Curriculum.
+We have recently reviewed and redeveloped our learning model.
+The Reremoana School Language of Learning incorporates aspects of school and learning considered important by our staff and community and links closely with the concepts referred to as ‘Key Competencies’ in the New Zealand Curriculum.
 Our curriculum is increasingly delivered through these competencies - Be creative, Be resilient, Reflect, Connect, Collaborate and Question.

 Our Learning Model reflects the crucial relationship Learning to Learn (Understanding the process of learning and gaining knowledge.
 Knowing what to do with this learning, and doing it!) and Learning Together (Learning with and from each other in a supportive and positive way in a range of contexts).